DenishaYP-creator/MechaCar_Statistical_Analysis/README.md

 #### RESOURCES:
 AutoRU has provided DYPCreators with data set from AutoRU’s new prototype MechCar and their manufacturing lot, which we will utilize In this MechaCar_Statistical_Analysis.
 In addition, this project will leverage the power of R & R Studio’s Built-in Functions & Libraries packages.

+## Project Deliverables
+The  MechaCar_Statistical_Analysis consist of 4 deliverables as follows:

+- Deliverable 1: Linear Regression to Predict MPG
+- Deliverable 2: Summary Statistics on Suspension Coils
+- Deliverable 3: T-Test on Suspension Coils
+- Deliverable 4: Design a Study Comparing the MechaCar to the Competition

 ## Deliverable 1: Linear Regression to Predict MPG
 ### Linear Regression to Predict MPG
 The first dataset, MechaCar_mpg.csv, contains AutoUR mile per hour testing on 50 MechaCar prototypes.
 The AutopRU manufacturing team's test results consist of the following metric, which will serve as the variables(columns) in our analysis. : vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance.
 Before analyzing the data, we first establish the following: